Recognition of same-sex unions in San Marino: Statistics

 In 2019, 36 civil unions were performed in San Marino, of which 13 were between same-sex couples.
 In 2021, there were 95 marriages and 21 civil unions performed in San Marino.

 Same-sex marriage

 Background

 In April 2014, a Sammarinese man, who had married his partner in the United Kingdom, filed a petition to start a debate on the recognition of foreign same-sex marriages in San Marino.
 On 19 September 2014, Parliament debated and rejected the proposed changes on a vote of 15–35.
 On 8 April 2015, the same man attempted to register his marriage in the country, but was not successful.
-In December 2017, the Parliament approved an amendment to a proposed 2018 budget law that would have allowed same-sex marriages for foreigners in San Marino, by 25 votes to 20.
-However, the government did not then draft the required legislation to implement the amendment.
+In December 2017, the Parliament approved an amendment to a proposed 2018 budget law, by 25 votes to 20, that would have allowed same-sex marriages for foreigners in San Marino.
+However, the government did not draft the required legislation to implement the amendment.

 At San Marino's third Universal Periodic Review in November 2019, the Netherlands recommended that the government legalize same-sex marriage.
 The government "noted" (rejected) this recommendation.